Frequently Asked Questions

 How do I know I'm getting MY placenta back when I send it with you?

 When hospitals release placentas they are generally labeled.
 Which is nice, but rest assured, I allow only one placenta in my home at a time.
 In the unlikely circumstance I have one already at the time of your birth, I would transport your placenta to your home for refrigeration until it can be processed.
-I will also send you a video of my workspace immediately before processing, which includes your placenta container with your label on it.
+If you wish, I can send you a video of my workspace immediately before processing, which includes your placenta container with your label on it.
+Please let me know if you'd like me to do this for your peace of mind.
 I understand this is a real concern for many, so I go above and beyond to put this fear to rest.

 Can you encapsulate in my home?